edunham/slides/humanhacking.rst

     :class: scale

 .. note::
-    don't leak information or make people feel unsafe -- don't make it worse try not to break consistency of rule enforcement -- don't discriminate
+     don't leak information or make people feel unsafe -- don't make it worse

      storytime: EMT rules (find the patient, don't kill the patient...)

+     Discrimination is when the rules are enforced inconsistently, different rules for different people.
+Priveledge literally means **private law**.

 And Yet...
 ----------